Results 15,461 to 15,480 of 22668

 17-06-2013, 08:24 PM #15470

 The reason why people hate the Fade is because it's only really fun the first time around.
-Then again, I'm the only person in the world who liked the Deep Roads."Reason is the madness of the strongest"
+Then again, I'm the only person in the world who liked the Deep Roads.to wound the autumnal city.

 17-06-2013, 09:29 PM #15471